A “Spring Forward” could be just what the Doctor ordered for your sleep habits

 On March 14 at 2 a.m.
 CST, people across the United States will reset their clocks and spring forward one hour into Daylight Saving Time.
 This change is often accompanied by complaints about losing that oh-so-important hour of sleep.

-“Sleep acts as a restorative process,” said Dr. Danxuan Long, HSHS Medical Group sleep medicine specialist.
-“Sleep helps remedy all of the stress and difficulties we face daily, which is why it is so important to practice good sleep practices.”
+“People sometimes don’t recognize that sleep acts as a restorative process,” said Connie Enlow, polysomnographic technologist at HSHS St. John’s Hospital.
+“Sleep allows all of the stress and difficulties we face daily to be remedied, so that’s why it is so important to practice good sleep techniques.”

-Losing that hour of sleep is certainly frustrating, but HSHS Good Shepherd Hospital and HSHS Medical Group encourage people to use this time change to recognize how they feel when they wake up and adjust their sleep schedule or techniques.
+Losing that hour of sleep is certainly frustrating, but HSHS St. John’s Hospital encourages people to use this time change to recognize how they feel when they wake up and adjust their sleep schedule or techniques.